MichaelCurrin/auto-tag/docs/about.md

 ## 🤔 Alternatives
 > Comparing AutoTag and the `npm version` command

-If you're already using Node.js + NPM and you have a `package.json` file in your project, you could make use of the builtin [npm version][] command instead of AutoTag.
+If you're already using Node.js and NPM and you have a `package.json` file in your project, you should **not** use AutoTag.
+AutoTag will actually give you an error if it can find a `package.json` file.

-For example:
+Rather use NPM CLI's built-in [npm version][] command - see [Reasons to use npm version](#reasons-to-use-npm-version) for why.

+For example, to increment a minor version with NPM CLI:

 ```sh
 $ npm version minor